oumaimaab01/oumaimaab01/README.md

 <h1 align="center">Hi 👋, I'm Oumaima ABJAOU</h1>
-<h3 align="center"> Business Intelligence & Analytics Student @ENSIAS || Data Engineering enthusiast</h3>
+<h3 align="center"> Business Intelligence & Analytics Engineer || Data Engineering Enthusiast</h3>

-🎓I am an undergraduate student at the National School of Computer Science and Systems Analysis, specializing in Business Intelligence and Data Analytics.
-My primary focus is on data-driven fields, where I aim to harness the power of data to drive informed decision-making and strategic insights.
-I am particularly passionate about exploring Data Engineering and Artificial Intelligence, as I believe these areas hold transformative potential for businesses and society.
+🎓 I am a recent graduate engineer from the National School of Computer Science and Systems Analysis (ENSIAS), specialized in Business Intelligence and Analytics.
+My focus is on leveraging data to drive strategic insights and support decision-making.
+I'm especially passionate about Data Engineering and Artificial Intelligence, which I believe are key enablers of innovation and business transformation.

-* 📫 You can contact me at <a href="mailto:(abjaou.oumaima2002@gmail.com">abjaou.oumaima2002@gmail.com</a>
+* 📫 You can contact me at <a href="mailto:abjaou.oumaima2002@gmail.com">abjaou.oumaima2002@gmail.com</a>

-* 🧠I am currently delving into Big Data technologies and their applications.
-I’m excited to explore how these innovations can transform data processing, analytics, and decision-making, ultimately driving insights and enhancing efficiencies across various industries.
+* 🧠 I’m currently deepening my expertise in Big Data technologies and their practical applications.
+I'm eager to explore how scalable data pipelines and advanced analytics can optimize processes and empower organizations.

-* 🤝 I’m actively seeking opportunities to collaborate on projects related to data analytics and business intelligence.
-I believe that teamwork fosters innovation, and I’m eager to contribute my skills while learning from others in the field.
+* 🤝 I’m open to collaboration and new opportunities in data analytics, engineering, or BI projects.
+I value teamwork, continuous learning, and sharing knowledge to grow together in the data field.

-* ⚡ I'm a curious and driven girl who enjoys exploring the power of data, traveling, and staying up-to-date with the latest trends in the industry.
+* ⚡ I'm a curious and motivated individual who enjoys turning data into impact, discovering new places, and keeping up with emerging trends in technology and analytics.

 <a href="https://twitter.com/OumaimaAbj" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/twitter/follow/OumaimaAbj?logo=twitter&style=for-the-badge&color=0891b2&labelColor=1c1917"